-Recording your conference is as easy as pressing a button (or two!)
+Recording your Teleconference is as easy as pressing a button (or two!)
 But did you ever wonder why you might do so?

 Details details details.

 Most of us are so busy these days juggling careers, families, study and social media accounts.
 We live in the ‘knowledge era’ which is great in many ways, but also can feel at times like we are being bombarded with new information from dawn until dusk.
 With estimates in the thousands, the number of marketing messages we apparently see each day are enough to clutter our busy minds.
 So how is it possible to remember every important detail of meetings and phone calls?

 Increasingly, businesses are choosing to record their conferences so that they have a permanent record of their meetings and can leverage the details across their organisation.